Light skin: Biochemistry

-The characteristic of fair skin, red hair, and freckling is associated with high amount of pheomelanin, little amounts of eumelanin.
+The combination of light skin, red hair, and freckling is associated with high amount of pheomelanin, little amounts of eumelanin.
 This phenotype is caused by a loss-of-function mutation in the melanocortin 1 receptor (MC1R) gene.
-However, variations in the MC1R gene sequence only have considerable influence on pigmentation in populations where red hair and extremely fair skin is prevalent.
+However, variations in the MC1R gene sequence only have considerable influence on pigmentation in populations where red hair and extremely light skin is prevalent.
 The gene variation's primary effect is to promote eumelanin synthesis at the expense of pheomelanin synthesis, although this contributes to very little variation in skin reflectance between different ethnic groups.
 Melanocytes from light skin cells cocultured with keratinocytes give rise to a distribution pattern characteristic of light skin.

 Freckles usually only occur in people with very lightly pigmented skin.
 They vary from very dark to brown in colour and develop a random pattern on the skin of the individual.
 Solar lentigines, the other types of freckles, occur among old people regardless of skin colour.
 People with very light skin (types I and II) make very little melanin in their melanocytes, and have very little or no ability to produce melanin in the stimulus of UV radiation.
 This can result in frequent sunburns and a more dangerous, but invisible, damage done to connective tissue and DNA underlying the skin.
 This can contribute to premature aging and skin cancer.
 The strongly red appearance of lightly pigmented skin as a response to high UV radiation levels is caused by the increased diameter, number, and blood flow of the capillaries.